 A use allowed for a limited duration which shall discontinue upon expiration of the specified time period.
-Temporary uses are only allowed subject to restrictions and are identified on Table 4.1, 4.2 and 4.3 by the two letter code "T-R".
+Temporary uses allowed only by temporary use permit approval are identified on Tables 4.1, 4.2 and 4.3 by the two-letter code "TU".
+Temporary uses may be allowed subject to temporary use approval procedures as set forth in the Temporary Use Permits and Temporary Use Permit Procedure sections of this ordinance.